125th Street station (IRT Broadway–Seventh Avenue Line): 21st century

 In June 2002, the Metropolitan Transportation Authority (MTA) announced that ten subway stations citywide, including 103rd Street, 110th Street, 116th Street, 125th Street, and 231st Street on the IRT Broadway–Seventh Avenue Line, would receive renovations.
 As part of the project, fare control areas would be redesigned, flooring, and electrical and communication systems would be upgraded, and new lighting, public address systems and stairways would be installed.
 In addition, since 110th Street, 116th Street, and 125th Street had landmark status, historical elements would be replaced or restored, including wall tiles.
 Work on the ten citywide renovation projects was estimated to cost almost $146 million, and was scheduled to start later that year, and be completed in April 2004, in time for the 100th anniversary of the station's opening, and the 250th anniversary of Columbia University.

 Manhattan Community Board 9 was concerned about preserving the historic nature of the station during its renovation.
 Manhattan Community Board 7 got the MTA to agree to maintain the existing design of the wood paneling and windows in the station.
 The MTA was expected to decide whether preservation or speed would be prioritized in the station renovation projects by the end of the year.
 Columbia University provided funding to cover a portion of the cost of renovating the 125th Street station, as it did for the station renovations at 103rd Street, 110th Street, and 116th Street, and funded the substitution of the station's aluminum vents with glass windows to reflect the station's original design.

 Between October 5 and November 17, 2003, the downtown platforms at 110th Street and 125th Street were closed to expedite work on their renovations.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.
 In February 2022, local officials requested that the MTA consider adding elevators to the 125th Street station, citing the fact that West Harlem was growing rapidly.
 At the time, there was only one fully accessible subway station on the Broadway–Seventh Avenue Line north of 96th Street; that station was 231st Street, several miles north in the Bronx.

 Station layout

 This station was part of the original subway.
 It has two side platforms and three tracks; the center track is not used in revenue service.
+The station is served by the 1 at all times and is between 137th Street to the north and 116th Street to the south.
 Both platforms have beige windscreens and red canopies.
 The windscreens have windows and green frames and outlines in the center that were installed in the station's 2003 renovation.
 On both ends of the platforms, which are not shaded by canopies, there are green, waist-high, ironwork fences.